Back to blog

 If you use LiteLLM (or any AI SDK) in production:

-# 1. Check if you installed the compromised version
+# 1. Check which version you installed

 pip show litellm | grep Version

-# 2. Upgrade immediately
+# 2. Upgrade to a known-good release

 pip install litellm --upgrade